Oliviero Zuccarini: Post-war activism

-Despite being described in sources as "an essay", when published in book form the piece extended to 241 pages, divided into three sections.
-The author starts by contextualising contemporary politics in what he sees as a continuum between the "liberal experiment" that ended in 1922 with the Fascist dictatorship that followed it.
+Despite being described in sources as "an essay", when published in book form, the piece extended to 241 pages, divided into three sections.
+The author starts by contextualising contemporary politics in what he sees as a continuum between the "liberal experiment" that ended in 1922 and the fascist dictatorship that followed it.
 He attributes the support for an authoritarian and reactionary régime to the backwardness of the country and the failure to complete what could have become a transformational "liberal revolution".
 He highlights the simple inefficiency of Italy's ruling class and the enduring presence of an influential "petty bourgeoisie" susceptible to the blandishments of nationalism.
-And yet, those same people were happy to acknowledge the ideology of labour, a top-down authoritarian modernising agenda and the successes of Rossoni's Fascist syndicalism, built on foundations already constructed long before 1922 through the brilliant exploitation of weaknesses in the liberal state.
+And yet, those same people were happy to acknowledge the ideology of labour, a top-down authoritarian modernising agenda and the successes of Rossoni's fascist syndicalism, built on foundations already constructed long before 1922 through the brilliant exploitation of weaknesses in the liberal state.
 True to the Mazzinian heritage, Zuccarini also brings into the mixture the problematic nature of a labour movement and a reformist brand of socialism that had tended towards collusion with the institutions of a conservative Sardinian-Italian monarchy.

 In the view of the man from Cupramontana, the worst outcome of the twenty years of dictatorship would have been something else: "the destruction of Italians' awareness of and pride in their national individuality" (Note: "...«quello di aver distrutto negli italiani il sentimento e l’orgoglio della loro individualità nazionale.)
 That was because the Mussolini government had sacrificed the spirit of the people in order to feed the needs of their "vast state machine".
-Men had been transformed into "automata" and patriotic passion had been distilled and habituated into mind-numbing routines.
-A generation of young people had been raised "without ideals", trained simply to "repeat the same phrases, chant the same hymns, and follow to the same mantras".
+Men had been transformed into "automata", and patriotic passion had been distilled and habituated into mind-numbing routines.
+A generation of young people had been raised "without ideals", trained simply to "repeat the same phrases, chant the same hymns, and follow the same mantras".